Censure looms for former PM Scott Morrison

 Workplace Relations Minister Tony Burke said while a decision on a censure would rest with cabinet, Mr Morrison had undermined the principles of responsible government.

-“If you’re not allowed to know who the ministers are when you’re directing questions, the whole concept collapses,” he told the ABC Insiders on Sunday.
+“If you’re not allowed to know who the ministers are when you’re directing questions, the whole concept collapses,” he told the ABC’s Insiders on Sunday.

 “What happened with what Scott Morrison did wasn’t simply a decision of him on this particular matter – it had been enabled by behaviour for years.”